jonasoesch/p9/paper.md

 # Perception-oriented classification {#sec:perception-oriented}

 The discussion of the literature in the previous sections has shown that readers understand relationships by comparing targets in their working memory and that animation is more beneficial when it is applied to objects close to reality.
-This section reconceptualizes the transition types seen in previous chapters so that it is explicit what the reader needs to compare.
-It also expresses the elements of comparison in terms of characters, attributes and context to favor an interpretation that is closer to real-life concepts to support congruent animation.
+It has also shown that none of the existing classifications could be used to link transition understanding to animation.
+This chapter, therefore, reconceptualizes the transition types seen in previous chapters so that it is explicit what the reader needs to compare.
+It also expresses the elements of comparison in terms of characters, attributes and context to favor an interpretation that is closer to real-life concepts and should help to define congruent animations.
 This will lead to recommendations on how to use animation for the different transition types.

 ##  Core concepts {#sec:our-model}

 The central element of the proposed re-conceptualization is the comparison target  which will be called a character.
 The size of a character is defined by its attributes.
-Finally, the context is one factor that can make the relationship between characters more complex (compare to section [-@sec:comparison]).
+Finally, the context is one of the factors that can make the relationship between characters more complex (compare to section [-@sec:comparison]).

 (TODO:graphic)